 Estimate how much working capital you will need (the money you will need until the business becomes profitable,

 include your living expenses, paying particular attention to:

 - interest on a loan etc

 Determine if you can make enough money to make the venture worthwhile.

 Estimate the profit potential for the business.
-Think about the amount of time and energy it will take to make the business successful.
-Make a decision as to whether you think you can make enough money to make the entire venture worth your time and energy.
+Think about the amount of time and also energy it will take to make the business successful.
+Thus, decide whether you think you can make enough money to make the entire venture worth your time and energy.

 What are the most important sections in the franchise agreement?